ddierschow/music/HeliotropeBouquet/README.md

 point the transposition is done, to produce a mixed seqence for the part and another for the score.
 In some cases, markups have been moved from Notes to Cues to avoid problems with combining parts for the score.

 The files with ly extension are rendered into pdf files.
-Each part includes defs.lyi, which is my library of useful things, not all of which will be used.
+Each part includes ../common/defs.lyi, which is my library of useful things, not all of which will be used.
 Then each part includes its own lyi file, which has the four sequences named above.
 Finally each part includes part.lyi, which includes outline.lyi, then lays things out on the page.